N-cizauskas/Comparing-Simulated-and-Synthetic-Data-Types-COVID/README.md

 Synthetic data was generated using the R library Synthpop.
 Synthetic data is created by subsetting the original data to include only variables of interest, and then creating a cookbook of values.
 Three methods of synthetic data generation were used, each corresponding to its own R script: CART (Categorical and Regression Tree modelling), random sampling, and linear/logistic regression.
 More information on how Synthpop generates synthetic data can be found here: https://www.synthpop.org.uk/about-synthpop.html#methodology

-The simulated and synthetic data are compared between data types and sample sizes by measuring the treatment effect using the chi-squared analysis.
+The simulated and synthetic data are compared between data types and sample sizes by measuring the change in response rate.
 The standard mean difference was also calulcated and graphed.

-All_Sim_Synth_Script.R contains the pipeline for synthetic data generated using the CART method.
-All_Sim_Synth_Script_Rand.R contains the pipeline for synthetic data generated using the random sampling method.
-All_Sim_Synth_Script_LL.R contains the pipeline for synthetic data generated using the linear/logisitc regression method.
+Three methods are used for data synthesis and compared as a secondary analysis: CART, linear/logistic regression, and random sampling.

 ## Installation